ucldc/ucldc-docs/docs/dams/complex-objects.md

     - Document 1 (File type)
     - Document 2 (File type)

+There is no limit on the number of child-level components for a given complex object, and they are orderable via the 'Summary' tab for the parent-level component.

-#### Not all components need files
+### Not all components need files
-Despite the fact that the parent-level object must have a document type, it does not necessarily have to have a content file.
-In the hierarchical example above, the "Modavi Center 2010-2011 season promotional materials" object contains a visual representation of the object's contents, while the "Photographs" and "Documents" child-level components contain no content files, and the components at the bottom of the hierarchical tree (Photograph 1-3, Document 1-2) contain the actual content files.
+Despite the fact that the parent-level component must have a document type, it does not necessarily have to have a content file.
+In the hierarchical example above, the "Modavi Center 2010-2011 season promotional materials" component contains a visual representation of the object's contents, while the "Photographs" and "Documents" child-level components contain no content files, and the components at the bottom of the hierarchical tree (Photograph 1-3, Document 1-2) contain the actual content files.

 <div class="walkthrough">Banana Slug Features Walkthrough</div>

-#### Create a Complex Object
+### Create a Complex Object
-For this exercise, you can download and use the following sample files:
+For this exercise, you use the following sample files.
+Download them and place them somewhere easy-to-find.
 - A content file for the parent-level: <a href="{{ site.url }}{{ site.baseurl }}/images/Original_complex-flat.jpg" download>Original_complex-flat.jpg</a>
 - A content file for a component: <a href="{{ site.url }}{{ site.baseurl }}/images/Original_anr2_UCOP-43.jpg" download>Original_anr2_UCOP-43.jpg</a>
 - Another content file for a component: <a href="{{ site.url }}{{ site.baseurl }}/images/Original_anr2_UCOP-44.jpg" download>Original_anr2_UCOP-44.jpg</a>